Bricktionary

 What is the certificate of occupancy, and why is it such a big deal?

-• A bank will not approve a sale unless the C of O is accurate
+• A lender will not approve a mortgage unless the C of O is accurate or there's a temporary C of O

-A building cannot be legally occupied without a certificate of occupancy.
+A townhouse or apartment building cannot be legally occupied without a certificate of occupancy.

 iStock

-When you’re buying in New York City, one of the documents you will need to obtain is the certificate of occupancy, which is sometimes shortened to C of O, or sometimes just CO.
-It is the document that identifies how a building can be used, for example, whether it is zoned for commercial or residential use and how many households can be accommodated at the address.
+When you’re buying in New York City, one of the documents you will need to obtain is the certificate of occupancy, which is sometimes shortened to C of O or just CO.
+It identifies how a building can be used—for example, whether it is zoned for commercial or residential use—and how many households are allowed at the address.

 Read on for more about what you need to know about a certificate of occupancy.